Private Services and Requests

 How long will my request take?

-When all information has been gathered it will then start to be processed and can take up to 28 days from this point but with some more complex work it can take longer.
-This means that you should allow 4-8 weeks for work to be completed.
+When all information has been gathered it will then start to be processed and can take up to 4-8 weeks for work to be completed.

 Why does it take so long?